21Elia/Sudoku-CSP-Solver/README.md

 **Instructions**

-1. Ensure you are in the main project directory.
+1. Ensure you are in the main project directory (Sudoku-CSP-Solver-main).
-2. Run the main file from your  terminal
+2. Run the main file from your  terminal using the following command:
 ```
 python3 main.py
 ```